-- Design and Drawing for Production - $\circ \qquad 10 \ {\rm Students} \ {\rm are} \ {\rm eligible} \ {\rm for} \ {\rm College} \ {\rm Credit} \ {\rm at} \ {\rm RIT}$ - Principles of Engineering - o 13 Students are eligible for College Credit at RIT - Civil Engineering & Architecture - 4 Students are eligible for College Credit at RIT - Engineering Essentials - 10 Students are eligible for College Credit at RIT - Digital Electronics - o 8 Students are eligible for College Credit at RIT - In the previous year, 2021_2022, 14 students applied for college credit which gave us \$280 of Grant Money from RIT.
+- Design and Drawing for Production - 25 Students are eligible for College Credit at RIT - Principles of Engineering - 7 Students are eligible for College Credit at RIT - Civil Engineering & Architecture • 5 Students are eligible for College Credit at RIT - Engineering Essentials - 10 Students are eligible for College Credit at RIT - Digital Electronics - 5 Students are eligible for College Credit at RIT - Computer Science Principles - 18 of 19 students taking the class took the class for AP credit. - In the previous year, 2022\2023, 20 students applied for college credit which gave us \$400 of Grant Money from RIT.